-- 5.1 Lots with frontages equal to or greater than 12.5 metres must incorporate a double car garage, which is constructed of the same building materials as the dwelling. - incorporate (as a minimum) a single car garage, which is constructed of the same building materials as the dwelling with an additional area available on the lot to park a second car. - 5.3 Lots with a frontage greater than 18m may be permitted to have triple garages subject to approval by the DAP.
-Triple garages must comprise either one double and one single garage element or three single garage elements with a column /pillar dividing at least two of the elements, to reduce the visual prominence of the garage. - 5.4 All garage doors to the front façade or any elevation that faces the street must be a sectional overhead door, panel lift door, or a tilt-a-door that is complementary to the external colour scheme of the house.
+- 5.1 Lots with frontages equal to or greater than 12.5 metres must incorporate a double car garage, which is constructed of the same building materials as the dwelling. - 5.2 Lots with a frontage less than 12.5 metres must incorporate (as a minimum) a single car garage, which is constructed of the same building materials as the dwelling with an additional area available on the lot to park a second car. - Lots with a frontage greater than 18m may be permitted to have triple garages subject to approval by the DAP.
+Triple garages must comprise either one double and one single garage element or three

+- single garage elements with a column /pillar dividing at least two of the elements, to reduce the visual prominence of the garage. - elevation that faces the street must be a sectional overhead door, panel lift door, or a tilt-a-door that is complementary to the external colour scheme of the house.
 Use of two single garage doors in lieu of one double garage door is acceptable.
-Roller doors must not be used where visible from the street. - Carports are not accepted.
+Roller doors must not be used where visible from the street. - 5.5 Carports are not accepted.